seankhliao/mono/src/index.md

 - _12023-08-28_ All Points East
 - _12023-08-19_ Field Day

+##### _12023-07-04_ Oslo Danse Ensemble

+A ballet performance in Oslo.
+GONE felt like a collection of scenes, no strong single thread of a narrative, but pretty overall.
+THE RING felt stronger story wise, though I can't say I enjoyed the music as much.
+Both felt modern-ish,
+with a bit more focus on expression, and less on precision choreography.

 ##### _12023-07-02_ Blackpink

 With _Sabrina Carpenter_, _Rebecca Black_, _The Rose_, _Peach PRC_, _Caity Baser_, and _Annika Bennett_